rugbyprof/3013-Algorithms/Assignments/05-P01/README.md

   - the **max size** the stack ever reached
   - **how many times** the stack was resized (grown or reduced)
   - **final size** of stack when program completed
+  - number of **commands processed** (how many values read from the input file)
+  - fullThreshold : ratio you go over to grow the stack (e.g. .85)
+  - shrinkThreshold to shrink : ratio to go under to shrink the stack (e.g. .15) but not below size 10!
+  - growRatio : how much to grow the stack (e.g. 2.0 = double the size)
+  - shrinkRatio : how much to shrink the stack (e.g. .5 = half its size)

 #### Example Output